turingschool/front-end-curriculum/lessons/module-2/advanced-scope.md

 **Block scope:**
 - Variables declared in the [block statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/block) (`if` blocks, `for` loops, etc) using `let` or `const` can only be accessed by other code inside the block.
 - Variables declared in block statements using `var` will not be scoped within the block (as this is a special feature of `let` and `const`).
-Variables declared with `var` will only ever be functionally or locally scoped.
+Variables declared with `var` will "leak out"

 *Important things to know when dealing with scope and code execution*